amansingh2116/MutualFundAnalysis/README.md

   - ⓘ info tooltips on every metric column header explaining direction and interpretation
   - Ranks are always computed on the **full cohort** — searching/filtering only changes which rows are displayed, not the rank values
 - **Home Page Dashboard**: Category Return Meter, Category Analysis, Quartile Rankings preview, and a comprehensive **Benchmark Monitor** (inspired by [AdvisorKhoj](https://www.advisorkhoj.com/mutual-funds-research/mutual-fund-benchmark-monitor))
+  - **Customizable Top Bar** *(login required)*: Investors can manage and select which benchmarks and metrics are displayed in the ticker strip at the top of the homepage (saved per user).
+Default metrics are shown for guests.
+  - **Educational Philosophy Cards**: Clear messaging that the platform focuses exclusively on Direct and Growth mutual funds and ETFs, with links to our blogs explaining why.
   - **Category Return Meter**: Rolling Returns table now includes 1Y/3Y/5Y Median and 1Y/3Y/5Y Minimum rolling return columns with ⓘ tooltips
   - **Category Analysis**: Avg and Median metric boxes for Alpha (3Y), Beta (3Y), Expense Ratio, and Portfolio Turnover — all wired to `CategorySnapshot` with ⓘ tooltips
   - **Category Analysis** correctly excludes funds with less than 1 year of NAV history from all aggregate metrics — young funds still appear in category fund lists but do not skew category averages, medians, or risk measures
-  - **Benchmark Monitor**: Rolling Returns table includes 1Y/3Y/5Y Avg, Median, Min, and Max columns
+  - **Benchmark Monitor**: Rolling Returns table includes 1Y/3Y/5Y Avg, Median, Min, and Max columns.
+The homepage dashboard displays cards for benchmarks saved in the user's Watchlist (with defaults for unauthenticated users).
 - **Scorecard System (v2)**: 100-point, 6-pillar dynamic scoring (Performance, Risk/Stability, Cost, Composition & Liquidity, Debt Quality, Manager Quality)
 - **Compare Selected**: Multi-fund side-by-side comparison with overlapping Best/Worst Quarters, Sector Allocation, Risk vs Return scatter, and benchmark fallback
 - **Peer Comparison**: Scored India-focused peer matching by fund fingerprint, plan type, category, sector/theme, and AUM ranking